Chapel + Cultural Center at Rensselaer: Early history

 d.
 To foster and develop the intellectual and moral life of Catholic students through religious education, cultural activity and social participation.

 In 1965 and 1966, the RNF trustees began researching and acquiring land to build a dedicated facility, eventually settling on a series of parcels on Burdett Avenue between Peoples Avenue and Sherry Road in Troy.
 On December 6, 1966, the RNF Board of Trustees passed a resolution directing its Building Committee, chaired by Stephen E. Wiberley, to develop a final plan for the C+CC.
 By February 1967, the C+CC design was completed by the architectural firm of Levatich and Miller from Ithaca, New York.
 In June 1967, Board President John I. Millet signed a construction contract with Corina Construction Company to build the C+CC.
 The facility opened with a two-week dedication festival in October and November 1968.

-In September 1970, the University Parish of Christ Sun of Justice was chartered by canonical decree of the Bishop of the Roman Catholic Diocese of Albany.
+In September 1970, the University Parish of Christ Sun of Justice was erected by canonical decree of the Bishop of the Roman Catholic Diocese of Albany.
 Reverend Thomas W. Phelan was the parish's first pastor, and served in that capacity until 2001, when he was relieved by Reverend Edward S. Kacerguis.
 (Reverend Phelan also served as RPI's Dean of Humanities and Social Sciences through much of his tenure as pastor).
 A total of eleven additional Catholic priests have been assigned to the C+CC since Phelan's service began in 1959, as well as six female Resident Catholic Chaplains, and nine non-clerical Directors.